ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ### Identifier Types {#iana-identifier}

-This registry lists the types of identifiers that ACME clients may request authorization to issue in certificates.
+This registry lists the types of identifiers in certificates that ACME clients may request authorization to issue.

 Template: